JuliaDynamics/ConcurrentSim.jl/README.md

 #### Release Notes

+* Version 0.5 does no longer integrate a continuous time solver.
+A continuous time solver using SimJulia as its discrete event engine can be found in [QuantizedStateSystems](https://github.com/BenLauwens/QuantizedStateSystems.jl.git)
+* Starting from SimJulia v0.4.1, [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git) is a separate package exporting the `resumable` and `yield` macro and it is a dependency for `SimJulia`.
+Users have to take into account the following syntax change:
+  * `@yield return arg` is replaced by `@yield arg`
 * Version 0.4 is a complete rewrite: more julian and less pythonic.
 * Only supports Julia v0.6 and above.
 * Scheduling of events can be done with `Base.Dates.Datetime` and `Base.Dates.Period`: